Cactus and succulent is generally low maintenance, but you might need a few care tips because sometimes it could get a bit tricky.

 Well, what do you think about the article?

-Lara is a part-time content writer and a cat mom to two furbabies, Mizu and Haru.
+Lara is a part-time content writer and a cat mom to three furbabies, Mizu, Haru and Sora.

-She graduated with a Bachelor’s Degree in Architecture and works full-time as a Junior Architect in a design firm.
-Aside from writing, she is fond of collecting cacti and succulents, and is a DIY-type of girl.
+She graduated with a Bachelor’s Degree in Architecture and works full-time as an Architect in a design firm.
+Aside from writing, she is fond of collecting cacti and succulents and is a DIY-type of girl.

-During her free time, she engages herself in water-coloring and a bit of daydreaming.
+During her free time, she engages herself in water-colouring and a bit of daydreaming.
 Lara spends her weekends at her hometown province, reading historical romance novels over a cup of coffee.